ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {{Claim_Characteristics}} describes some considerations when defining new claims.

-## Claims Registered by This Document
+## CWT and JWT Claims Registered by This Document

 This specification adds the following values to the "JSON Web Token Claims" registry established by {{RFC7519}} and the "CBOR Web Token Claims Registry"